Skip to main content

 Data Operations

 2. In the Operations field, select the operation you want to perform on the incoming Data.
-For this example, select the Select Keys operation to extract specific user information.
+For this example, select the Select Keys operation.

 A flow with Webhook, Data Operations, and Chat Output components

-5. To test the flow, send the following request to your flow's webhook endpoint, and then open the Playground to see the resulting output from processing the payload.
+5. To test the flow, send the following request to your flow's webhook endpoint.
+For more information about the webhook endpoint, see Trigger flows with webhooks.

 _26